Andres-Villarroel/CS360-Mobile-Architect-Programming/README.md

 # CS360-Mobile-Architect-Programming

-Briefly summarize the requirements and goals of the app you developed.
+-Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?

   The app required that a simple Inventory based app be implemented that would have abiltiy of using a database to store items for the app to keep track of.
 The app would have to be able to take the items from the database and display it in a grid.
 It should also allow the user to add, edit the